 As a result, many doctors are now “prescribing” pre-rehab before surgery for their patients.

 The Basics of Rehab Before Surgery

-Often before surgery, the region to be operated on is weak and inflamed.
+Often before surgery, the region to be operated on is weak, tight and swollen.
 Physical therapy can help improve blood circulation to the area for increased mobility and pain relief.
 It also helps minimize compensatory movements.
 Being in the best of health goes a long way to postoperative recovery.
 Simple guidelines of rehab before surgery include:

-- Beginning the pre-hab program around six weeks before surgery
+- Beginning the pre-rehab program around six weeks before surgery

 - A slow progression to avoid aggravating the existing problem